Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 It also opens up the door for envy, which is the energetic signature of losers in my book, and I'm going to explain why.

-I just did that with the power of my mind, and it was free.
-See?
-Look at all the possibilities.
-So, to spend your time and your mind power on envious or jealous thoughts/comments, regardless of who they are directed towards, is pointless.
 A waste of precious time.
 Basically, it's the same as leaving your car running in the driveway with nowhere to go, just emitting hot gas that is bad for the environment.

 I'm not about to sit here and act like I no longer talk about people on the occasion.
 I'm a quick-witted southern Black woman with more aunties than I know what to do with and a diagnosed mood disorder.
 I have my moments.
 Sometimes, I slip and fall into a shady comment…